jkvastad/Minimal-Unity-Netcode-Project/README.md

 1. Computer A starts two instances of MUNP, instance a and b.
 2. Instance a enters IP e.g. 192.168.m.n and clicks Listen Server.
 A cube should appear in the window.
-3. Instance b enters IP e.g. 192.168.m.n and clicks client.
+3. Instance b enters IP e.g. 192.168.m.n and clicks Client.
 Another cube should spawn, being rocketed away due to rigidbody collision.

 Note that even though both this and the localhost to localhost scenario have packets arriving at computer A sent from computer A, it is not possible to mix-and-match IPs.
 If you host at localhost and send to IP 192.168.m.n or vice versa the packets will be dropped.

 ### Computer A on Lan 1 to computer B on Lan 1

-If the destination is on LAN 1 the packet is routed to destination LAN IP Y at step 4 in the example packet journey instead of going through the routers remote interface.
+If the destination is on LAN 1 the packet is routed to destination LAN IP Y at step 4 in the example packet journey, instead of going through the routers remote interface.
+The packet then arrives at computer B as in step 7.

+To test that this works with MUNP, do the following.

+1. Computer A starts an instances of MUNP, instance a.
+2. Computer B starts an instances of MUNP, instance b.
+3. Instance a enters its LAN IP e.g. 192.168.m.n and clicks Listen Server.
+A cube should appear in the window.
+   - Computer A must make sure there is an inbound firewall rule allowing TCP and UDP traffic on port 7777 to reach its IP.
+5. Instance b enters computer A's LAN IP e.g. 192.168.m.n and clicks Client.
+Another cube should spawn, being rocketed away due to rigidbody collision.
+   - Computer B must make sure there is an outbound firewall rule allowing TCP and UDP traffic on port 7777 to reach the IP of computer A.

+### Computer A on Lan 1 to computer B on Lan 2

+This is the scenario described in the example packet journey

+To test that this works with MUNP, do the following.

+1. Computer A starts an instances of MUNP, instance a.
+2. Computer B starts an instances of MUNP, instance b.
+3. Instance a enters its LAN IP e.g. 192.168.m.n and clicks Listen Server.
+A cube should appear in the window.
+   - Computer A must make sure there is an inbound firewall rule allowing TCP and UDP traffic on port 7777 to reach its IP.
+   - The router connected to computer A must have a port forwarding rule routing packets arriving for port 7777 to A's LAN IP.
+5. Instance b enters A's routers remote address IP e.g. 123.1.2.3 and clicks Client.
+The rmote address may be found by searching e.g. "What is my ip".
+After clicking Client another cube should spawn, being rocketed away due to rigidbody collision.
+   - Computer B must make sure there is an outbound firewall rule allowing TCP and UDP traffic on port 7777 to reach the IP of computer A.

+Of note is that if you try using computer A and LAN 1 as computer B and LAN 2 there is a high likelihood of failure: In theory you should be able to ask your router to send a packet to its own remote address and then treat is as if it arrived over the internet.
+This feature is called [NAT hairpinning](https://en.wikipedia.org/wiki/Network_address_translation#NAT_hairpinning) and is not supported by all routers.

 ## Technical notes on MUNP